RandomKiddo/youtubeplugins/README.md

 # YouTube Plugins - README.md

-The `youtubeplugins` repository is a free-use repository under the MIT License (See [License](#license) section for more details).
+The `youtubeplugins` repository is a free-use repository under the GNU GPLv3 License (See [License](#license) section for more details, or [License Details](#license-details) for an abbreviated version).
 You may do whatever you wish with the jar or source code, but please give credit if possible! :) <br>
 All of the plugins here can be downloaded for free for use with your own hosted server.
 Please check this README or the `PluginDescriptions.txt` file for more information on what files correspond to what, and their respective versions. <br> <br>

 Please note that all of these plugins run on the CraftBukkit (or simply Bukkit) server jar unless otherwise stated (Paper or Spigot will be stated separately)